 Tom currently serves as a Director of Igasamex and has previously served on a number of other investee company boards.

-Justin is a Chartered Accountant, a member of the Investment Management Consultants Association and a member of the Institute of Company Directors with extensive experience in infrastructure investment, corporate finance and financial modelling together with performance analysis, reporting and asset management.
-Before joining Whitehelm, Justin was the Corporate Finance Executive, P&O Ports, New Jersey, USA.
+Justin is a Chartered Accountant, a graduate of the Investment Management Consultants Association and a member of the Institute of Company Directors with extensive experience in infrastructure investment, corporate finance and financial modelling together with performance analysis, reporting and asset management.
+Justin is a member of both the investment and management committees.
+Justin is a regular speaker on investment markets and alterative investment strategies.

 Advisory Investment Committee Member